Florence University of the Arts

 $11,855 per semester for non-residents

-$6,600 per semester: includes shared apartment, three-day academic field trip to Sicily, 60 meal vouchers, cell phone rental, application fee, and orientation fee
+$6,600 per semester: includes shared apartment, three-day academic field trip to Sicily, 60 meal vouchers, cell phone rental fee (calling, texting and data plans are additional), application fee, and orientation fee

 |International Health Insurance||$55 per month approximately.